Creating a Surface

 Data from multiple CSV/TXT/Excel and/or CAD files can be merged together rather than replacing the existing information.
 This allows a complex surface to be created from tiles of LIDAR data for example, or from layers in different CAD files.

-Allows all of the current data to be cleared
+- Clear All - Allows all of the current data to be cleared

-Deletes the currently selected row in either table.
+- Delete Row - Deletes the currently selected row in either table.

-Load an existing Surface:
+Loading an existing Surface

 If an existing IDSX file needs to be referenced by a particular phase you can use the Load Surface> IDSX option.
 This will replace any data on the form and any existing IDSX links for the current phase.